ashley-evans/how-many-buzzwords/README.md

 npm run ci:parallel
 ```

-### Deploying the backend services
+### Deploying components to AWS

-Run the following commands to deploy all buzzword services:
+Run the following commands to deploy all components:

 ```shell
 ./scripts/deploy.sh
 ```

-### Tearing down the backend services
+### Tearing down deployed components

-Run the following commands to teardown all deployed services, along with their related resources:
+Run the following commands to teardown all deployed components, along with their related resources:

 ```shell
 ./scripts/teardown.sh
 ```

-### Running the UI locally
+### Running the SPA component locally

 Requires a `.env` file in the `./ui/` folder with the following values configured to the environment at test: